 - Both aerobic and muscle-strengthening physical activity are beneficial.

 - Health benefits occur for everyone.
-Children and adolescents, young and middle-aged adults, older adults, and those in every studied racial and ethnic group.
+Children and adolescents, young and older adults.
+And those in every studied racial and ethnic group – everyone.

 - The health benefits of physical activity occur for people with disabilities.